 We consider now the limit $m\to\pm\infty$ at fixed wavevector.
 We need the identities

 for the order of the Bessel functions $m\to\pm\infty$.
 After some algebra, one obtains Eq. \eqref{detBm=0} in the form

 apart from an overall factor, different from zero.
+(We use the notation $\overline{\omega}=\omega/\omega_p$.)
 Requiring that the solutions have a non-diverging localization length and reproduce the results for the metallic cylinder in the limit $\beta \to0$ implies that the $m\to\pm\infty$ asymptotes must satisfy

 In general, this has to be solved numerically, but a good approximation is obtained when retaining only the first term in Eq.
 (6), which yields the $\omega_\pm$ in Eq.
 (13) of the main text.
 The numerical solutions of Eq. \eqref{masymptotecondition} are instead shown in Fig. \ref{fig:full} as green dashed lines.